jittagornp/index-search-javascript/README.md

 algorithm for compute the same percent of 2 strings can see in http://na5cent.blogspot.com/2013/02/algorithm-for-find-difference.html.

 - <i>suggestionsSize</i> (optinal) : number of suggestion keyword, default is 10 keywords

+- <i>highlightClass</i> (optional) : default is 'keyword-highlight', is css class for keyword highlight

 - <i>stopword</i> (optional) : is the function for separate keyword from sentence. by default use white space for stop word.